Nihar99/pygame/README.md

 # Pygame
 #Connect four game using pygame and NumPy

-\nKnowleage Req: Basic python programming and numpy and pygame.
+Knowleage Req: Basic python programming and numpy and pygame.

 BEFORE RUNNING THE CODE:
   SETUP: